molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ## Achieving Robustness

 What does robustness mean?
-In everyday language, a thing is considered robust when it’s made of solid, strong material that somehow resists to applied force.
+In everyday language, a thing is considered robust when it is made of solid, strong material that somehow resists to applied force.
 You can use it for a long time, you can drop it by accident, you can even hit on it with a hammer or throw it around, but it does not break.

 According to this definition, a piece of hard metal may be robust, but an elastic bouncy ball as well.
 Science looks for materials that combine strength with a certain resistance to force, like [ductility](https://simple.wikipedia.org/wiki/Ductility) and elasticity.